Vivien Lyra Blair: Career

 In 2022, Blair portrayed Leia Organa in the Star Wars streaming show Obi-Wan Kenobi.
 Of Blair's casting, series writer Joby Harold stated the team needed an actor who would embody a young Carrie Fisher's voice and spirit: "[we need] [s]omebody who feels spirited.
 They don't feel precocious.
 They don't feel like they are speaking as an adult writing for a kid, but you feel the spirit of what Carrie Fisher built."
 Harold found Blair to be "an amazing little actor" who miraculously captured that spirit, particularly in her scenes with co-star Ewan McGregor.
-Her performance received near-unanimous acclaim, with praise for her portrayal of the character's strength, wit, and intelligence; NPR commented that "Blair practically channels Carrie Fisher's subversive, wisecracking spirit".
+Blair was praised for her portrayal of the character's strength, wit, and intelligence; NPR commented that she "practically channels Carrie Fisher's subversive, wisecracking spirit".
 In a more mixed review of her performance, Nick Schager of The Daily Beast thought Blair's line deliveries were "not ... consistently great" but considered her adequate for the role.
 Blair's performance was nominated for a Saturn Award for Best Performance by a Younger Actor in a Streaming Television Series.

-She played Emily Gradstone in the film drama Dear Zoe, which is based on the eponymous young-adult novel by Philip Beard.
+Blair played Emily Gradstone in the film drama Dear Zoe, which is based on the eponymous young-adult novel by Philip Beard.
 It was released on November 4, 2022, to mixed reviews.
-She is also set to appear in The Boogeyman (2023), an adaptation of Stephen King's eponymous short story.
+In July of that year, Blair joined the cast of the horror film The Boogeyman (2023), an adaptation of Stephen King's eponymous short story.
+She portrayed Sawyer, a young girl whose family is terrorized by a cryptic monster.
+She was hesitant to take the role, not wanting to portray "another character that had to be saved".
+After reading the script, she reconsidered, however, seeing that Sawyer was "so much more than that".
+Blair found it challenging to portray her character's fear, the emotion she connected with the least as an actress.
+Several critics lauded her performance; The Hollywood Reporter stated: "Blair is so convincingly terrified throughout that you hope that child services monitored the production closely".
+For her role, she garnered a Saturn Award nomination for Best Younger Performer in a Film.